acdh-oeaw/parthenos_discovery/README.md

 ...
 ```

-Then querPy would create from this two queries:
+Then querPy would create from this two files with identical content except for these two different queries:

+file 1:
 ```
 ...
 "query" : [ "SELECT * WHERE { ?s <http://www.w3.org/2000/01/rdf-schema#label> ?o}" ]
 ...
 ```

-and
+file 2:
 ```
 ...
-"query" : [ "SELECT * WHERE { ?s <http://www.w3.org/2000/01/rdf-schema#label> ?o}" ]
+"query" : [ "SELECT * WHERE { ?s <http://www.w3.org/2000/01/rdf-schema#type> ?o}" ]
 ...
 ```

-Multi values can also be used multiple times itself, e.g. one could define the output_format and corresponding queries like this:
+Multi values can also be used multiple times themselves, e.g. one could define the output_format and corresponding queries like this:

 ```